Free Online Microsoft Training

 Free tips and tricks for using Microsoft Office and Windows

-How to conditional format an entire row based on dates older than today
+How to apply conditional formatting to an entire row based on dates older than today

 First off I have my list of names along with dates that staff are due to renew their certifications.
 I am going to set up Excel so that it highlights the entire row of data when a date has passed todays date.